andresriancho/w3af/doc/sphinx/authentication.rst

 Authentication
 ==============
-w3af supports these types of authentication credentials that a user can provide in order for the scanner to keep a session open to scan the target web application:
+These types of authentication schemes are supported by w3af:

  * HTTP Basic authentication
  * NTLM authentication
  * Form authentication
  * Setting an HTTP cookie

+If the user provides credentials ``w3af`` will make sure that the scan is run using an active user session.

 HTTP Basic and NTLM authentication are two types of HTTP level authentication usually provided by the web server, while the form and cookie authentication